Tools4everBV/HelloID-Conn-Prov-Target-Generic-Scim/README.md

 ## Introduction

 The _'HelloID-Conn-Prov-Target-Generic-Scim'_ connector is a working example target connector based on scim based API's. http://www.simplecloud.info.
+You can use this connector as a basis for applications using an API based on SCIM.
+The example connector uses OAuth for authentication.
+Before implementing this connector in your environment, make sure to check if OAUth is supported or if there's a different method of authentication.

 ## Getting started

-This connector is a working example for a scim based API.

-> Although this is a working example, changes might have to be made according to your own environment.

-Before implementing the connector in HelloID, make sure to test the connector in VSCode.

 ### Connection settings